 This traditional Merkur safety razor features an extra-long handle for a comfortable grip and close shave.
 Don't keep spending money on disposable cartridges that you will just throw away.
 Make the switch to this quality, long-lasting, money and environment-saving steel razor.

-** NOTE: Order shipping is currently paused and will resume in a few days.
+** NOTE: Shop temporarily closed until May 31.
+Order shipping will resume May 31, 2022.
 Thank you for your patience.

 * A portion of each sale is donated to plant trees in the US National Forests.

 ** All orders shipped 100% Plastic-Free in Recycled boxes.